PACANZ - Performing Arts Competitions Association of New Zealand

 For the MEGA NYPA PLUS 2022 the decision was also made to add an additional level of transparency for the three dance genres of Ballet, Tap Dance and Modern Dance, we were excited to announce that those genres would have THREE adjudicators per genre instead of the usual TWO adjudicators.

-The Troupe/Group section was re-introduced in 2016 as part of the 40th Anniversary Celebrations.
+The Troupe section was re-introduced in 2016 as part of the 40th Anniversary Celebrations.
 This section was so popular that it was decided to continue offering this award for the foreseeable future.

 Picture